Judgment Day (2003): Preliminary matches

 In the first match, John Cena and The F.B.I.
 (Chuck Palumbo and Johnny Stamboli) (with Nunzio) faced Rhyno, Spanky, and Chris Benoit.
 In the end, Benoit applied the Crippler Crossface on Cena, distracting the referee, whilst Palumbo and Stamboli performed the Kiss of Death on Spanky.
 Palumbo pinned Spanky to win.

 In the second match, Test and Scott Steiner (with Stacy Keibler) faced La Résistance (Sylvain Grenier and René Duprée).
 Test accidentally performed a Big Boot on Steiner, allowing Grenier and Dupree to perform the Bonsoir on Steiner.
 Dupree pinned Steiner to win.

 In the third match, Eddie Guerrero and Tajiri faced Team Angle (Charlie Haas and Shelton Benjamin) in a ladder match for the WWE Tag Team Championship.
 After a back-and-forth match, Guerrero performed a Frog Splash off a ladder on Benjamin.
-Haas climbed a ladder but Guerrero performed a Sunset Flip Powerbomb on Haas off the ladder.
-Benjamin tried to prevent Guerrero from retrieving the title belts but Tajiri spat Green Mist at Benjamin, causing Benjamin to fall off the ladder.
+Haas climbed a ladder, but Guerrero performed a Sunset Flip Powerbomb on Haas off the ladder.
+Benjamin tried to prevent Guerrero from retrieving the title belts, but Tajiri spat Green Mist at Benjamin, causing Benjamin to fall off the ladder.
 Guerrero retrieved the belts to win the match.

 In the fourth match, Christian, Val Venis, Chris Jericho, Lance Storm, Test, Rob Van Dam, Kane, Goldust, and Booker T fought in a Battle royal for the vacant and revived WWE Intercontinental Championship.
 Kane eliminated Storm.
 Other wrestlers eliminated Kane, leading to Kane re-entering the ring and performing Chokeslams on Venis, Test and Van Dam.
 Booker T eliminated Test.
 Goldust eliminated Venis.
 Jericho eliminated Van Dam after a Springboard Dropkick.
-Goldust performed Shattered Dreams on Jericho and Christian but Booker T eliminated Goldust.
-Jericho and Christian double-teamed Booker T before Jericho attempted a Lionsault on Booker T but Christian eliminated Jericho.
-Christian knocked down a referee with a Baseball Slide and Booker T performed a Superkick on Christian to eliminate Christian but the elimination wasn't seen.
+Goldust performed Shattered Dreams on Jericho and Christian, but Booker T eliminated Goldust.
+Jericho and Christian double-teamed Booker T before Jericho attempted a Lionsault on Booker T, but Christian eliminated Jericho.
+Christian knocked down a referee with a Baseball Slide and Booker T performed a Superkick on Christian to eliminate Christian, but the elimination wasn't seen.
 Christian attacked Pat Patterson and hit Booker T with the belt.
-Christian eliminated Booker to win the match and the title.
+Christian eliminated Booker T as the referee was regaining consciousness to win the match and the title.

 In the fifth match, Torrie Wilson faced Sable in a Bikini Contest, which was hosted by Tazz.
-After taking a poll from the audience, Tazz declared Wilson the winner.
-Afterwards, Wilson kissed Sable.
+After taking a poll from the audience, Tazz declared Torrie the winner.
+Afterwards, Torrie kissed Sable.

 In the fifth match, Mr. America (with Zach Gowen) faced Roddy Piper (with Sean O'Haire).
 Vince McMahon interfered in the match, giving O'Haire a steel pipe.
-O'Haire attempted to hit Hogan with the pipe but Hogan avoided O'Haire, causing O'Haire to hit Piper with the Pipe.
-Hogan pinned Piper after an Atomic Leg Drop to win the match.
+O'Haire attempted to hit Mr. America with the pipe, but Mr. America avoided O'Haire, causing O'Haire to hit Piper with the pipe instead.
+Mr. America pinned Piper after an Atomic Leg Drop to win the match.